nhu92/Mixed-DNA-Project/07-TestKewData.md

 while read line; do python split_exon_extract.py ../hyb_output/kewmix $line ../output_exon_extracted/ 0.5; done < gene_list.txt
 ```

 I found something wrong when we combine all the distance into a single matrix.
-The PCA cobine_distance scripts are problematic too.
+The PCA combine_distance scripts are problematic too.

+---

+Currently, I was running the distance on each exons only.
+The statistics were pulled from the exon level.
+I will rank the closed related species from each output then merge together to give a probability based on the frequency (and maybe the read size?).